canwe/blog/_posts/2012-04-19-java-constants-using-class-interface-static-imports.md

 ## 1. Define a Constants class

-In this approach, you define a class '˜Constants' and put all your constants inside this class.
-Then reference the constants as '˜Constants.CONST_NAME' wherever needed.
+In this approach, you define a class 'ËœConstants' and put all your constants inside this class.
+Then reference the constants as 'ËœConstants.CONST_NAME' wherever needed.
 Easy as it looks.

     public class Constants {
     	public static final String SITE_NAME="veerasundar.com";